-The Board oversees the Superintendent and Executive Director who effectively implement the procedures that carry out the policies set by the Board of Directors.
-The Superintendent is responsible for carrying out the mission of the school system and overseeing the academic and spiritual functions.
-The Executive Director is responsible for the operations necessary to support the schools' pursuit of the mission.
+The Board oversees the Superintendent who effectively implements the procedures that carry out the policies set by the Board of Directors.
+The Superintendent is responsible for carrying out the mission of the school system and overseeing the academic, operational, and spiritual functions of the school system.

-Members of the Board for the 2020-2021 school year are listed below.
+Members of the Board for the 2023-2024 school year are listed below.

-- Sarah Butler
+- > Sarah Butler

-- Matt Chalfant

-- > Jason Chambers
+- ➤ Ken Crowe

-- Kyle Doezema
+- > Kyle Doezema

-- Jennifer Hickman
+- > Jennifer Hickman

 - > Angela Nash

-- Jeremy Nelson
+- > Jeremy Nelson

+- Andrew Norton

+- > Micah Porter

-- Phil Russell
+- > Phil Russell

-- Paul Tran

-- Byron Walters
+- > Byron Walters

 - Scott Watkins

+- > Sam Wheeler